meilof/python-libsnark/README.md

 ## Known issues

 * Evaluation keys are not compatible between 32-bit and 64-bit versions of the module because of the use of Montgomery representations.
 Verification keys should be OK.
 This may be fixed in future versions.
-For the same reason, evaluation keys generated using the 32-bit version probably cannot be converted into snarkjs (a la [PySNARK](https://github.com/meilof/pysnark/blob/master/pysnark/libsnark/tosnarkjs.py)) since also snarkjs works with 64-bit Montgomery representations.

 ## Building from source